 In February 2016, we performed the final analysis of our Phase 2 long-term extension clinical trial of INOpulse for PAH, which is Part 2 of our Phase 2 clinical trial of INOpulse for PAH, which reinforced the results from Part 1 of our Phase 2 clinical trial of INOpulse for PAH from October 2014.
-After reaching agreement with the FDA and the EMA on our Phase 3 protocol, we are moving forward with Phase 3 development.
+After reaching agreement with the FDA and the EMA on our Phase 3 protocol, we are moving forward with Phase 3 development and enrolled our first patient in June 2016.